MuslemRahimi/regression_models/README.md

+# Faster solution
 To quickly test the code without the hassle of installing libraries and compiling it on your local machine, visit https://stocknear.com.
 You can find everything we have discussed and more on my website, which offers a user-friendly interface to begin predicting stock prices for your favorite stocks instantly.